On Liberty falls into four broad parts:

 I think Mill’s idea was that liberty is important for self-development.
 People who sell themselves into slavery lose the chance at development.
 Since Mill’s case for liberty rests on its role in individual development, it does not extend to this case.
 Just to be clear: that is speculation on my part, it is not something that Mill explicitly says.

 I also want to point out that Mill was really talking about marriage.
 He is not actually worried about the widespread use of voluntary slavery contracts.
 His real target is divorce laws that made it very difficult for women to get out of bad marriages.
 Here is what the law was like in his time, according to Colin Heydt, the author of the entry on Mill in the Internet Encyclopedia of Philosophy.

 Mill is saying that marriage in his time was similar to voluntary slavery.
+He is arguing that the fact that women enter marriage voluntarily doesn’t make this OK.
 This is a theme he expanded on in his On the Subjection of Women (1869).

 Mill, John Stuart.
 (1859) 2000.
 On Liberty.
 Edited by Mark C. Rooks.
 British Philosophy: 1600-1900.
 Charlottesville, VA: InteLex Corporation.

-There was a handout for this class: 18.MillHarmPrinciple.handout.pdf
+There was a handout for this class: 17.MillHarmPrinciple.handout.pdf